AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 Apart from the "based sequencing" case, in order to add a block to the Pending Chain, the proposer must submit proof that the committee has reached consensus on the block.

-We will initially explore CometBFT to facilitate this consensus.
+We will explore whether integrating with CometBFT or modifying our existing networking stack.

 ### Top-Level Governance